-Hanson College hereinafter called 'Hanson', is committed to building and maintaining a diverse and inclusive community where students, staff, volunteers, and visitors can work and learn in an environment that respects the dignity and worth of all members of the Hanson community.
-The Code of Conduct is used to inform and assert individual rights and responsibilities and to outline unacceptable behaviours.
+Hanson College of Business, Health and Technology (hereinafter 'Hanson') is committed to building and maintaining a diverse and inclusive community where students, staff, volunteers, and visitors can work and learn in an environment that respects the dignity and worth of all members of the Hanson community.
+The Code of Conduct is used to inform and assert individual rights and responsibilities and to outline unacceptable behaviors.
 For the policy responding to student complaints regarding breaches of the Code of Conduct policy, please refer to the Student Complaints Policy.